blyxyas/blog/content/posts/performance.md

 ---

 I have access to some servers provided by the Rust foundation, they are called ["Dev Desktops"](https://forge.rust-lang.org/infra/docs/dev-desktop.html).
-What if, instead of scheduling the benchmark to run in the GitHub infrastructure, we schedule the GitHub action to SSH the server and run `becnh` there?
+What if, instead of scheduling the benchmark to run in the GitHub infrastructure, we schedule the GitHub action to SSH the server and run becnh there?
 Indeed, that's what the new scheduling does, allowing us to have weekly benchmark results committed to the repo!

 But weekly is **not** enough.
 We should also be able to have on-demand benchmarking!
 We can set up another action, this one would make sure to catch all comments, and if they pass some requirements, benchmark the PR:branch that they're talking about.

 ## What's next in line?

 In the current stage of the <span class="cpp">Clippy Performance Project</span> we have almost finished the benchmarking and monitoring stage.
 The next big milestone to achieve is removing all unused lints on preprocessing, so that the compiler doesn't need to process allowed lints (currently what's happening).
-I'll post some more juicy :beverage_box: updates after that.
+I'll post some :beverage_box: juicy updates once the next milestone is reached.

-**Let's make Clippy blazingly fast by 2024!**

 <div style="width:100%;height:0;padding-bottom:125%;position:relative;"><iframe src="https://giphy.com/embed/VbnUQpnihPSIgIXuZv" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>